Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-07/01-blocks/page-02.md

 ```

 You should get in the habit of adding id attributes to any important HTML elements or elements that you may want to style independently.
-The id attribute is one of the ways that we will select elements via CSS to dictate the style and look of our webpages.
+The id attribute is one of the ways that we will select elements via CSS (and eventually JavaScript in MART 441) to dictate the style and look of our webpages.

-<p><span class="remember-text">Remember?</span><br/>
-Using ids is needed when you want to create a link that “jumps” to a <a href="../../topic-04/same-page" target="_blank">specific area of a page</a>.</p>

 <div class="divider-pg"></div>